rabbitmq/rabbitmq-website/site/tutorial-six-python.md

  * If the RPC server is too slow, you can scale up by just running another one.
 Try running a second `rpc_server.py` in a new console.
- * On the client side, the RPC call requires sending and receiving only one message.
+ * On the client side, the RPC requires sending and receiving only one message.
 No synchronous calls like `queue_declare` are required.
 As a result the RPC client needs only one network round trip for a single RPC request.